Scroll to content

 Curriculum Implementation

 The music curriculum ensures students sing, listen, play, perform and evaluate.
 This is embedded in the classroom teaching as well as the weekly singing assemblies, various concerts and performances, the learning of instruments, musician visitors and the option to join our extra-curricular musical activities.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 Children learn to understand the different principles of creating notes, as well as how to read basic music notation.
-They also learn how to compose focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
+They also learn how to compose focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.

 Foundation Stage